netdata/netdata/docs/guides/monitor/anomaly-detection.md

 # Install required packages for the netdata user
 pip3 install --user netdata-pandas==0.0.32 numba==0.50.1 scikit-learn==0.23.2 pyod==0.8.3
 ```

+> If the `pip3` command fails, you need to install it.
+For example, on an Ubuntu system, use `sudo apt install
+> python3-pip`.

 Use `exit` to become your normal user again.